fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 I don't even...
 ```

-Our future class can use `method_missing` to intercept method calls, but it still needs to actually forward the intercepted methods to the result.
+Our future class can use `method_missing` to intercept method calls.
+However, it still needs to actually forward the intercepted methods to the result.
 This can be done using `send`, which lets us dynamically call any method on an object:

 ``` ruby
 some_object.send(method_name, args, &block)
 ```

-So, our future can intercept all incoming method calls with `method_missing` and forward them to the result using `send`.

 Putting it all together
 -----------------------

-We now have everything we need to implement an implicit future.
-We can:
+We now have everything we need to implement implicit futures.
+We can define a `Future` class that:

-1. Use `Thread` to:
+1. Uses `Thread` to:
     - Asynchronously compute the result.
     - Block execution if the result is requested before it's ready.
-2. Use `method_missing` and `send` to delegate all method calls to the result.
+2. Uses `method_missing` and `send` to delegate all method calls to the result.

 The code ends up being very simple: